jsam/lsf/.lsf/memory/web-app-constitution.md

 5. **Focus**: This is a software factory, all artifacts created must contribute to efficient software production.
 Exclude all business/stakeholder related topics.
 6. **Boundaries**: make sure all tasks and functions are as cleanly separated as possible, blury boundaries will break the software factory
 7. **Drift Detection**: for bigger tasks, check whether your current activities are still serving the goal intially defined
-8. **Verification**: for implementations, verify that your output is functioning as intended/described.
+8. **Verification**: verify that your output is meeting the initial goal as required by spec and/or tasks.
 Use existing tests whenever possible.

 ## Article I: Core Development Principles